SaschaKay/de-zoomcamp-infrastracture/README.md

 ### ❓ What if I don`t want to use Google Cloud?

-You can still follow along, but will need to adjust things manually:
+You can still follow along, but you will need to adjust things manually:

 - Configure a VM on another cloud manually.
   For compatibility check the same VM image shown in <mark>terraform/terraform_gcs/variables.tf</mark> and find matching images via [Ubuntu Cloud Image Finder](https://cloud-images.ubuntu.com/locator/)